Review of searches for vector-like quarks, vector-like leptons, and heavy neutral leptons in proton-proton collisions at $\sqrt{s}$ = 13 TeV at the CMS experiment: Review of vector-like quark searches

-The $\PQbst\to\tW$ signal is also searched for in an analysis in the all-hadronic final state~\cite{CMS:2021iuw} using the full Run-2 data set.
+\cmsParagraph{$\tW\to\bqq\,\qq$} The $\PQbst\to\tW$ signal is also searched for in an analysis in the all-hadronic final state~\cite{CMS:2021iuw} using the full Run 2 data set.
 The analysis uses two large-radius jets with $\pt>400\GeV$ and a $\Delta\phi > \pi/2$ to ensure a back-to-back topology of the two jets.
 Because of the high jet \pt threshold, the analysis is only sensitive to masses larger than 1.2\TeV.
 The SR is defined by the presence of a \PW- and a \PQt-tagged jet~\cite{Larkoski:2014wba}.
 The analysis is performed in two dimensions, where the distribution in the plane $(\mQt,\mtW)$, with \mQt the reconstructed top quark mass, is probed for a potential signal.
 This allows for the use of a novel method to construct the multijet background template, which relies on a parametrization of the pass-fail ratio as a function of \mQt.
-The number of multijet events passing the \PQt-tagging requirement, $n_{\text{p}}$, in a given interval in the $(\mQt,\mtW)$ plane is calculated as $n_{\text{p}}=n_{\text{f}}f(\mQt,\mtW)$, where $n_{\text{f}}$ is the number of events failing the \PQt-tagging requirement and $f(\mQt,\mtW)$ is the two-dimensional pass-fail ratio.
-This ratio is obtained from the observed data, with an initial estimate obtained from simulation to reduce the complexity of the function.
-It is found that a surface parametrized by the product of a second-order polynomial in \mQt and a first-order polynomial in \mtW is sufficient to describe the observed data in the sideband regions.
+The distribution in the $(\mQt,\mtW)$ plane of multijet events passing the \PQt-tagging requirement is calculated by multiplying the distribution of multijet events failing the requirement by a pass-fail ratio.
+The two-dimensional pass-fail ratio is obtained from data in the sideband regions, and forms a surface parametrized by the product of a second-order polynomial in \mQt and a first-order polynomial in \mtW.
 The advantage of this method is that it interpolates the pass-fail ratio into the SR from the enclosing sidebands, such that the analysis may be fully tested and verified before including the observed data in the SR. Once the observed data in the SR is examined, the predicted pass-fail ratio may be compared with the observed one to validate the multijet background estimation in the SR. Besides the multijet background, \ttbar production is an important background in this search as well.
 In order to validate the modeling of this background, a dedicated CR is included.

 The analyses in the \ljets and all-hadronic final states are combined~\cite{B2G-20-010} to obtain upper limits on the product of production cross section and branching fraction for \BtotW, as shown in Fig.~\ref{fig:bprime_limits}.
 In the mass range probed by both analyses, between 1.4 to 1.8\TeV, very similar sensitivity is observed, resulting in a combined limit significantly stronger than the limits from the individual analyses.
 The limits in the range 0.7--1.4\TeV are obtained from the \ljets analysis only.
 Compared with the previous analysis in the \ljets channel~\cite{B2G-17-018}, the exclusion limits in this mass range are about 10--30\% better for \Bb production.
 At high \mQB, where both analyses contribute, the limits are up to 75\% better.
 For \Bt production, the limits at low masses cannot be improved because of the second \PQb jet, which results in most signal events being reconstructed in the 2\PQb category of the \ljets search.
 At high \mQB, the combination improves the previous limits by about 50\%.